Download the WUI Files

 The BC Wildfire Service makes no warranties or guarantees either expressed or implied as to the completeness, accuracy or correctness of the data, nor accept any liability arising from any incorrect, incomplete or misleading information contained therein.

 All data and databases are provided “as is” with no warranty, expressed or implied, including but not limited to fitness for a particular purpose.
-By accessing the Wildland Urban Interface Risk Class Maps data, PDF files or any product derived from the data, the BC Wildfire Service, its staff and contractors are hereby released from any and all responsibility and liability associated with their use.
+By accessing the Wildland Urban Interface Risk Class Maps data, PDF files, KML files or any product derived from the data, the BC Wildfire Service, its staff and contractors are hereby released from any and all responsibility and liability associated with their use.